pavankalisetti009/gitlab/doc/install/install_ai_gateway.md

 You can also run a [health check](../user/gitlab_duo/setup.md#run-a-health-check-for-gitlab-duo) by going to **Admin > GitLab Duo**.

-Here are the list of test performed for offline environments:
+These tests are performed for offline environments:

 | Test | Description |
 |-----------------|-------------|